Azure/bicep/docs/tutorial/01-simple-template.md

 ## Next steps

-In the next tutorial, we will walk through deploying a bicep file:
+In the next tutorial, we will walk through deploying a Bicep file:

 [2 - Deploying a bicep file](./02-deploying-a-bicep-file.md)